BeeLineJS/Build/README.md

 `node node_modules\beelinejs-build\src\build ./components ./layouts && webpack`

-`./components` and `./layouts` are the path to the components and layouts
+`components` and `layouts` are the path to the components and layouts

 # Run from file